ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 cmake --version
 ```
-It should show: Not installed but can be installed with "sudo apt-get install cmake".
+It should show: Not installed but can be installed with 'sudo apt-get install cmake'.
 ### Binary Installation:
 Here, we will download & install binary package in our system.
 Run the following command in the terminal:
 ```